 Because we examined much longer mutations, we were able to identify an upper limit to the tandem duplication mechanism.
-As indicated in Figure 2, the relative proportion of tandem duplications declines as events exceed 125 bp.
-This proportion starts at roughly 70% of events and falls to 5% by 200 bp, based on a sliding window analysis per 40 insertions (not shown).
+As indicated in Fig 2, the relative proportion of tandem duplications declines as events exceed 125 bp.
+This proportion starts at 70% of events and falls only indels <125 bp.
+Lower corner insets give two examples of how d is calculated; alignments between ancestral and derived (indicated by red or green) sequence are depicted as simplified dotplots.

+Fig 2.
+Tandem bias in insertions versus deletions between Nipponbare and CarGold.
+Indel size is plotted against the d metric for each insertion and deletion satisfying our alignment and inference criteria.
+Upper corner insets show to 5% by 200 bp.
 Interestingly, the proportion of tandem duplications appears to remain at 5% out to the longest values used in the analysis (15 kb).
 Indeed, we observed perfect tandem duplications in excess of 1 kb, with the longest being 4.9 kb.

 Across both varieties, we examined 5,571 >50bp mutations.
-As described in the Introduction, the presence of many of these events are likely to be a consequence of the domestication bottleneck.
+As described in the Introduction, the presence of many of these events are expected to be a consequence of the domestication bottleneck.
 Given increased population size and improved measurement accuracy of yield under modern breeding, a signature of selection pressure to purge these possibly deleterious alleles should be detectable.
 To interrogate this relationship in an agricultural context, we turned to the US rice germplasm collection, which has representative sampling of released varieties spanning the last century of rice breeding in the US.